serqco/qabstracts/codebook.md

 - code `claim:iu`:
   A non-empirical would-be result statement.
+  In the article itself, the statement may have empirical backing, but in the abstract we cannot see which or where it may stem from.
   If position and phrasing allow it to be considered `background`, `objective`, or `conclusion`, use these.
 - code `futurework`:
   information about suggested future research.